Five Things to Know Before Buying a Car

 Please note: Some rebates are not combinable with special low rate financing promotions.
 When researching the rebates, look at the details and weigh the cost benefit if you plan on financing.

 When buying a car, you can save thousands by being prepared.
 And with reviews, market values, trade values, comparable rates and inventory listed all over the internet, it’s easier than ever to research before you set foot in a dealership.
 You can even get approved before you buy with Truliant.
-Want some help with the car-buying process?
+We want to help you afford the car you want.
+With a credit union auto loan from Truliant, you get just what you need.
 Contact us – we can review your budget, your credit and help identify ways to save and where to shop, all before you take your first test drive.
 We’d love to help, even if you don’t finance with us.